circlestarzero/EX-chatGPT/README.md

      -  use to summarize when there are too many querys
   -   `openAI api key`(new feature) or `chatGPT access_token`(old version)
      -  (3.2, OpenAI has published the `GPT-3.5 Turbo API` , you can replace it with the newsest one)
-- run the `main.py` and type your query
+- run the `main.py` and click the local url like `http://127.0.0.1:5000/`
+- if you need detailed, mode uncomment it in the `main.py`

 ## WebChatGPTEnhance
 - fill you `Googgle api key and client id` in `chatGPTChromeEhance/src/util/apiManager.ts/getDefaultAPI`